pi2017/FaceDetection/README.md

 # FaceDetection
-First programm try to detect face with WEB camera
+First program try to detect face with WEB camera